Introduction to Estate Management Roles

-An executor is a person, appointed by the decedent’s will, who is in charge of overseeing the distribution of assets.
-The executor works with the Court to ensure all the paperwork is filed – they typically work closely with the attorney for the estate.
+An executor is a person appointed by the decedent’s will, who oversees the distribution of assets.
+The executor works with the Court to ensure the filing of the paperwork – they typically work closely with the attorney for the estate.
 When the executor or female, they are called an executrix.
 The definition is actually “a female executor.”
 There is not a gender-neutral term for a non-binary person serving in this role.

 The term ‘executor’ comes from the Anglo-French “executour“ to mean “a person appointed to see that a will is carried into effect.”
-This was derived from the Latin “executorem” which means to “carry out. “
+This derived from the Latin “executorem/exsecutorem “ which means to “carry out. “

-An executor is usually named in decedents will and thereafter appointed by the Court to carryout the duties of probating the will.
-If there is no executor named or if the named executors/exeuctrix are unable or unwilling to serve, the Court will appoint an executor.
+An executor is usually named in decedents will and thereafter Court appointed to carryout the duties of probating the will.
+If there is no executor named or if the named executors/executrix are unable or unwilling to serve, the Court will appoint an executor.

-If there is no will then the person who oversees the distribution of assets is called the administrator.
-The courts do not distinguish between male and female administrators – the term is gender neutral.
-The function of an executor or administrator is the same, the only difference is whether or not the decedent left a will.
+If there is no will, then the person who oversees the distribution of assets is called the administrator.
+Courts do not distinguish between male and female administrators – the term is gender neutral.
+The function of an executor or administrator is the same.
+The only difference is whether the decedent left a will.